fuzzylogicxx/fuzzylogic/posts/using-css-grid-instead-of-absolute-positioning.md

 ## Summing up

-I really like this move from absolute positioning, because it always felt brittle.
+I really like this move from absolute positioning because it always felt brittle.
 It doesn’t play well with responsive layouts, and isn’t resilient to cases where adjacent elements could overlap.
 Furthermore you often see absolute positioning used in conjunction with pseudo elements and while I’ve occasionally taken this approach (and appreciate the creativity behind these techniques) I’ll admit I find it much easier to read and maintain CSS that relates to actual structural elements rather than “magical” CSS elements.
 I much prefer these simple, modern and fit-for-purpose CSS Grid based approaches.